analauraarce/countriesApp/README.md

 ## What have I learned with this project? 🙇🏻

-To create this application different topics were used, for example: RouterLink, RouterLinkActive, DebounceTime, SwitchMaps, ngClass, conditional CSS.
+To create this application different concepts were used, for example: RouterLink, RouterLinkActive, DebounceTime, SwitchMaps, ngClass, conditional CSS.

 ## CountriesApp